POLL-Turkish central bank seen cutting rates 150 points to 12.5%

 By Ali Kucukgocmen and Ezgi Erkoyun

-ISTANBUL, Dec 6 (Reuters) - Turkey's central bank is expected to cut its key interest rate to 12.5% from 14% next week, a Reuters poll showed on Friday, sustaining an easing cycle designed to revive the economy and bringing real rates below levels in most emerging markets.
+ISTANBUL, Dec 6 (Reuters) - Turkey's central bank is expected to cut its key interest rate to 12.5% from 14%, a Reuters poll showed on Friday, sustaining an easing cycle designed to revive the economy and bringing real rates below levels in most emerging markets.

 The central bank has cut rates three times since July, when the policy rate stood at 24% following a currency crisis which knocked nearly a third off the value of the lira last year and pushed Turkey into recession.